Support Us

 ‘Why Andy Warhol Is Shite’

 Most of the several hundred thousand words that Drummond has written and published since the summer of ’73 have been a continuation of this uncompleted essay.
-What he hopes to present in Dumfries will be 45 minute performance lecture based on where he is at with the essay at the moment.
+What he hopes to present in Dumfries will be a 45-minute performance lecture based on where he is at with the essay at the moment.
 The working title is, as it was then, the now rather naïve: “Why Andy Warhol is Shite.”

 Categories